lumitry/vela-chat/README.md

 - Improve performance of the `/api/models` endpoint (no `/v1/` in the slug, that's a different endpoint) by optimizing for large model counts.
   - I managed to reduce the time it takes to load the models from around 11 seconds to under a second, but this isn't necessarily a like-for-like comparison so take it with a grain of salt.
 What I can say is that it now takes ~4 or 5 seconds to load the same page that used to take 30, and then 14 (after the `/api/v1/folders` change above).
 - (feat) Added the ability to link to a specific message (automatically navigates to the correct 'branch' in the conversation and scrolls to the message).
 Just press the "Copy Link" button underneath the message.
+  - Note: Sometimes this can be buggy and not take you to the correct message, but it *should* get the branch correct, at the very least.
+It piggybacks off an existing "Go to message" function, which may need some work in the future. better than nothing IMO, at least for now.
+- (feat) Added in-chat search functionality that allows you to search the current chat for messages containing given text.
+This includes searching between branches!
+All without crashing the browser—though it *can* get pretty slow for large (multi-megabyte) conversations.
+  - This is access via `CMD+F` or `CTRL+F`, and replaces the browser's built-in search.
+There may be unintended accessibility issues with this, so please LMK if you find any (open an issue)
+  - See above note about the "Go to message" function; this is a similar situation.

 Planned enhancements include:
 - (enh) typing in a single/double quote, parenthesis, or bracket while selecting text should automatically enclose that text instead of replacing it, similar to how it works in VSCode and other editors. ideally it would also close the marker automatically if you just type one without having anything selected, so typing in `(` would automatically add `)` after it, but IDK how to make it so that typing in the `)` yourself doesn't double it up. if that makes any sense